composer/composer/doc/articles/scripts.md

 > **Note:** Composer's bin-dir is pushed on top of the PATH so that binaries
 > of dependencies are easily accessible as CLI commands when writing scripts.

+## Referencing scripts

-Composer script can also called from other scripts, by prefixing the command name by `@`.
-For example the following syntax is valid:
+To enable script re-use and avoid duplicates, you can call a script from another one by prefixing the command name with `@`:

 ```json
 {